 The Grassmarket is full of Scottish architecture from the 17th-century and many of the high-rise tenement buildings that Edinburgh became famous for are still in use as private homes.

-It really is a very pretty part of the city, especially nearby Victoria Street which is famous for the colourful shop fronts which slope gently upwards towards the George IV Bridge.
+It really is a very pretty part of the city, especially at nearby Victoria Street which is famous for the colourful shopfronts that slope gently upwards towards the George IV Bridge.

-This area in Edinburgh has been popular with tourists for a number of years due to the assortment of pubs that line the streets and it’s still enjoyed today thanks to the outside seating areas that are perfect for enjoying a drink while people-watching across the square.
+This part of Edinburgh has been popular with tourists for a number of years due to the assortment of pubs that line the streets and it’s still enjoyed today with outside seating areas for a number of restaurants.

 Address: Dean Path, Edinburgh, EH4 3AY